sethgis/Wind-Erosion-Modelling/source/Service/Forest Alerts.rst

 ***************************************************
-Compute Forest Disturbance - Radar
+Computing Forest Disturbance - Radar
 ***************************************************
-To compute forest distubance, the user is required to select the Forest Disturbance Product from the drop downlist as other forest products.
+To compute forest distubance, the user is required to select the forest disturbance Product from the drop downlist as shown below.

 .. figure:: ../_static/Images/analysis_selection.png
     :width: 600